HarshaBeth/Boston-Area-Price-and-Crime-Prediction/README.md

 ### Modeling the project

-1. Price prediction and crime prediction are regression tasks, hence, we will implement Linear or Polynomial Regression, Logistic Regression, and Random Forest Regression.
+1. Price prediction is a regression task; for crime we rely on descriptive aggregates and visualizations rather than predictive safety scores.
-2. These models will be tested on our dataset to get the most suitable model.
+2. Price models will be tested on our dataset to get the most suitable model.

 ### Data Visualization